Want to support Wild for Scotland?

 Financial giving isn’t always an option, but you can still support the show.

 - Rate and write a review for the show on Apple Podcasts.
-It helps boost my ranking on podcast apps, so others can find the show more easily.
+It helps boost our ranking on podcast apps, so others can find the show more easily.

 - Share the podcast with your friends and family, or anyone who might enjoy a virtual journey to Scotland.

-- Follow the show on social media and engage with my content.
+- Follow the show on social media and engage with our content.

 You can find Wild for Scotland on Facebook and Instagram.
 Save or share my posts, leave a comment or double-tap to like.

-- Join my email list to receive updates and news about the show.
+- Join our email list to receive updates and news about the show.
 Sign up here.